m0n3x/createTag-component/README.md

 # createTag-component
-only HTML, CSS, JS.
+Only HTML, CSS, JS.
 Component for creating, modifying list of tags.
-Can be use  with UI and console.
+Can be used  with UI and console.